-- 2d COURSE CALENDAR: Check the course calendar and Canvas for due dates and plan your schedule accordingly. - 2e E-LEARNING IN CANVAS: UF Online's course management system, is accessed through http://elearning.ufl.edu/.
-Use your Gatorlink username and password to login.
+- 2d COURSE CALENDAR: Check the course calendar for due dates and plan your schedule accordingly. - 2e E-LEARNING IN CANVAS: UF Online's course management system, is accessed through elearning.ufl.edu.
 All course information including the course homepage, syllabus, and exam information are posted on this site.
 In addition, there is a mail tool and discussion forum for communication.

 All grades are posted in Canvas (except individual WebAssign homework and quiz scores which are accessed in your WebAssign gradebook).
 You are responsible for verifying that those grades are accurate.
-You have one week after a score has been posted to resolve any grade concerns by contacting the course instructor.
+You have one week after a score has been posted to resolve any grade concerns by contacting Dr. Huang.
 We will not consider these grade disputes at the end of the semester.